 Content by: Jamie Rinaldi RD LD

-Prediabetes, also called borderline diabetes, is the condition in which blood glucose levels are elevated, however not to the extent that a diagnosis of diabetes can be made.
+Prediabetes, also called borderline diabetes, is the condition in which blood glucose levels are elevated.
+However, the elevated blood glucose is not to the extent that a diagnosis of diabetes can be made.
 Fortunately, a few lifestyle changes can reverse this condition or at least prevent the development of type 2 diabetes.

 Working out is a direct way to lower blood sugars, as skeletal muscle pulls glucose from the bloodstream to use as fuel.
-Steady state aerobic exercise requires some carbohydrate but preferentially uses fat for energy, while higher intensity and strength training (anaerobic) exercise rely solely on carbohydrate.
+Steady state aerobic exercise requires some carbohydrate, but preferentially uses fat for energy.
+Higher intensity and strength training (anaerobic) exercise relies solely on carbohydrates.
 Both aerobic and anaerobic workouts contribute to fat burning and muscle gain, indirectly lowering blood glucose with improved metabolism and weight loss.

-Coping with stress may not come to mind when people are trying to manage or reverse prediabetes, but it plays an important role.
-The body reacts to stress in a way to ensure adequate energy in the form of glucose is at hand; this is known as the fight or flight response.
+This may not immediately come to mind when people are trying to manage or reverse prediabetes, but it plays an important role.
+The body reacts to stress in a way to ensure adequate energy in the form of glucose is at hand.
+This is known as the fight or flight response.
 Insulin release from the pancreas drops, and production of glucagon, growth hormone, cortisol, and epinephrine increases.
 These hormonal shifts cause the liver to pump out more glucose from its glycogen stores and make the body’s cells less sensitive to insulin, resulting in elevated blood sugar.

 Addressing sleep may be another overlooked task in blood sugar management, but it’s a critical one.
 Research has clearly demonstrated that too little or too much sleep is associated with poorer control of blood sugar.
 There are likely many factors at play, including hormonal changes that influence hunger, the lack of energy that prevents people from exercising, and increased insulin resistance.
 A solid seven to eight hours of good sleep is ideal for maintaining favorable blood glucose levels.

-1️⃣ Logging food intake, exercise, stress levels, sleep quality and blood sugar readings is an invaluable tool for identifying patterns and where changes may be helpful.
+1️⃣ Logging food intake, exercise, stress levels, sleep quality and blood sugar readings is a valuable tool for identifying patterns and where changes may be helpful.

 2️⃣ Hormonal changes throughout the menstrual cycle impact blood glucose levels and are therefore useful to include in that log.